jimshawx/jammy/ReadMe.md

 ## Jim's Amiga Emulator

 This is a lockdown project I started in December 2020 with the intention of building an Amiga emulation that could interface the UI with Windows instead of Workbench.
-That quirky part of the project dropped away as soon as it became clear that you need to build a _really good_ emulation first before you can run almost anything.
+That quirky part of the project dropped away as soon as it became clear that you need to build a *really good* emulation first before you can run almost anything.
 So here is my humble attempt at an Amiga emulation.

 ### The good stuff

 * It's written in C#
 * It runs faster than real Amigas (on my i5-8250 laptop)
 * It can emulate most Amigas to at least some level

   * A1000, A500, A500+, A600, A1200, A2000, A3000, A4000, CD32
   * 68000 in C#, verified against the Musashi 68000 CPU
   * Other 680x0 using the Musashi CPU emulation, in C or C#
-  * Other 680x0 using the Moira CPU emulation, in C++
+  * Cycle-exact 68000/chipset using the Moira CPU emulation, in C++
   * Copper, Blitter, CIA emulations
   * Sprite and bitplane collision
   * Good quality Audio